 Our starting point was a discourse analysis of policy and public discussion.
 We looked at the range and content of discourses about data linkage, predictive data analytics, and family intervention, and drawn out the supportive and critical rationales and their contingencies.
 We analysed national and local government reports and statements that are key markers in the field; promotional material from data analytics companies serving local authorities; reports and statements from relevant charities and advocacy groups.
 We adopted a framework analytic method to cover discursive rationales for and against operational data linkage and predictive analytics across the sets of materials and comparing them.

 Findings from the documentary analysis provided a grounding for the next data generation packages, including informing the development of the survey questions.

 We also submitted Freedom of Information requests to local authorities.
 We asked them about their use of data analytics, predictive analytics, or algorithmic automated systems for processing, risk assessment, scoring systems or automated decision-making in relation to child and family services.

 You can read the findings from the Freedom of Information requests in: Freedom of Information Requests on the Use of Data Analytics in Children’s Services: Generating Transparency, Gillies, V. and Gardner, B. with Edwards, R. and Gorin S., (Project Working Paper)

-The point of the survey was to see if parents agree or disagree about what is acceptable or unacceptable in relation to linking data collected by government services and using predictive analytics for risk modelling and intervention in families’ lives.
+The point of the survey was to see if parents of dependent children agree or disagree about what is acceptable or unacceptable in relation to linking data collected by government services and using predictive analytics for risk modelling as a basis for intervention.